imanghafoori1/laravel-heyman/README.md

 # Laravel Hey Man

-A package to help you write expressive defensive syntax in a functional manner
+## A package to help you write expressive defensive code in a functional manner

 ## Authorization with laravel gates: